-Each year, students will receive a Curriculum book along with instructions from the Academic Office for creating a course of study.
+Each year, students will be invited to review the Curriculum and receive instructions from the Academic Office for creating a course of study.

 In planning their program for the coming academic year, current students must meet with their advisors to submit electronically their course requests.
 Entering students receive information from the Academic Office regarding appropriate course requests and placement.

 Department heads play an active role in the course selection process.
 In some departments, such as Mathematics, Science and in each of the languages, the department heads place students in the appropriate courses and levels each semester.